-When lightning strikes a structure, there is an immediate release of 55 kWh.
-The electrical surge is so intense, that without adequate protection for the blades, internal and external electronic components and framework, there is a near guarantee that damage will be suffered.
+When lightning strikes a structure, there is an immediate high voltage shock.
+The electrical surge is so fast and so intense, that without adequate protection for the blades, internal and external electronic components and framework, there is a near guarantee that damage will be suffered.

 Wind turbines are subjected to some of the harshest climate conditions available, and are especially susceptible to damage as a result of lightning strikes.
 Without direct strike protection installed on the turbine blades, or insufficient earthing or transient protection, the costs to windfarm operators for the repair and replacement of equipment is significant each year, contributing directly to the costs that must be passed off to consumers in the forms of higher rates.
 While strikes to blades are quite difficult to avoid and manage, the over-voltage transients that occur after both direct strikes to structures and coupling from strikes to nearby objects are able to be prevented from producing damage if adequately protected with industrial SPDs.

 Each minute, more than 1,700 electrical storms are happening on earth, producing more than 100 lightning flashes per second.
 There are almost 8 million lightning strikes on earth every day.
 While only 10% of these flashes are going to contact the ground, there is still a significant threat to any structure which is taller than surrounding structures at all times.
 Wind turbines not only represent this situation, but are also made up of expensive and sophisticated electronic equipment that is only able to withstand a specific amount of electrical flow before catastrophic failure occurs.
 These components must be protected with industrial grade surge protection technology which can break the flow of electricity down lines previous to coming in contact with it.